dutchLuck/ihad/README.md

 od -A x -t x1z -v

 ```
+The ihad utility exits with 0 on success and greater than zero if an error occurs.

 If displaying the full stop or period character at the end of ASCII sentences is
 important then the -c C option enables the choice of a different indicator of non-ASCII